Vivekanand-R/AI-Product-Framework/README.md

       E. Sales Enablement & Customer Onboarding – Provide tools, training, and onboarding flows to drive conversions and retention.

-14. A/B Testing & Experimentation
+14. A/B Testing & Experimentation - A/B Testing is a cornerstone of modern product development — a structured way to compare two variations (A and B) to see which performs better based on real user data.
+Instead of relying on assumptions, teams run controlled experiments to test different features, designs, or messaging, gathering insights before scaling.

 15. Product Analytics & KPIs (AARRR, DAU/MAU, NPS)